Pet Sounds: Indie/alternative music and continued impact

-Radiohead's OK Computer (1997) was intended to evoke an initially "shocking" quality similar to that of Pet Sounds, according to Thom Yorke, who praised the Beach Boys' work as "an incredibly amazing pop record, but [...] also an album."
-Collaborating with O'Hagan and Elephant 6 members, Cornelius' Fantasma, released a few months later, was created as an explicit homage to Pet Sounds.
-By 1998, Lester reported that the album had experienced a resurgence in popularity, writing that "today's most interesting acts – The High Llamas, Air, Kid Loco, Saint Etienne, Stereolab, Lewis Taylor – are using the Brian Wilson songbook as a resource for their forays into the realms of electronic pop."
+Radiohead's 1997 album OK Computer was intended to evoke an initially "shocking" quality similar to that of Pet Sounds, according to Thom Yorke.
+Collaborating with O'Hagan and Elephant 6 members, Cornelius' Fantasma, released a few months later, explicitly homaged Pet Sounds.
+In 1998, Lester cited the High Llamas, Saint Etienne, Stereolab, Air, Kid Loco, and Lewis Taylor among "today's most interesting acts" drawing on Wilson's songwriting as part of a broader "electronic pop" category.
+The Japanese release Smiling Pets was one of the earliest tribute albums dedicated to Pet Sounds, including contributions from Seagull Screaming Kiss Her Kiss Her and Melt Banana.

-Pet Sounds has been cited as a precursor to emo music, with writer Sean Cureton identifying parallels in the introspective themes of Weezer's Pinkerton (1996) and Death Cab for Cutie's Transatlanticism (2003).
-Music critic Ernest Simpson and Wild Nothing's Jack Tatum have called Pet Sounds "the first emo album", with Simpson proposing Wilson as "the godfather of emo", highlighting "I Just Wasn't Made for These Times" in particular.
-(Note: Luke Britton of the BBC dismissed these characterizations, writing that emo's widely recognized origins trace to 1980s hardcore punk acts.)
-Weezer frontman Rivers Cuomo recalled being immersed in Pet Sounds during the early 1990s; it later served as the direct inspiration for his band's OK Human (2021), recorded with a 39-piece orchestra.

-One of the earliest tribute albums dedicated to Pet Sounds is the Japanese release Smiling Pets (1998), including contributions from Seagull Screaming Kiss Her Kiss Her and Melt Banana.
 (Note: Further tribute albums have included Do It Again: A Tribute to Pet Sounds (2005), The String Quartet Tribute to the Beach Boys' Pet Sounds (2006), MOJO Presents Pet Sounds Revisited (2012), and A Tribute to Pet Sounds (2016).)
+Jim Fusilli's 2005 book on the album was translated to Japanese by novelist Haruki Murakami.
 In 2007, producer Bullion created a J Dilla mashup of the album, Pet Sounds: In the Key of Dee.
 (Note: Hip-hop producer Questlove recalled that the Beach Boys had been unfashionable among black teenagers in the 1980s, and in the late 1990s, Detroit hip-hop artists including J Dilla mocked his admiration for Pet Sounds before later recognizing its merits.)
-By 2007, there had been at least three books dedicated to Pet Sounds.
-In Japan, Jim Fusilli's book was translated by the novelist Haruki Murakami.
-In 2014, the biopic film Love & Mercy included a substantial depiction of the album's making, with Wilson portrayed by Paul Dano.
+The 2014 Brian Wilson biopic Love & Mercy included a substantial depiction of the album's making.